kubeflow/website/content/en/docs/distributions/gke/gcp-e2e.md

 {{% /alert %}}

-This guide walks you through an end-to-end example of Kubeflow on Google Cloud Platform (GCP) using a Jupyter notebook, [mnist_gcp.ipynb](https://github.com/kubeflow/examples/blob/master/mnist/mnist_gcp.ipynb).
+This guide walks you through an end-to-end example of Kubeflow on Google Cloud using a Jupyter notebook, [mnist_gcp.ipynb](https://github.com/kubeflow/examples/blob/master/mnist/mnist_gcp.ipynb).
 By working through the notebook, you learn how to deploy Kubeflow on Kubernetes Engine (GKE), train an MNIST machine